forcedotcom/b2b-commerce-for-visualforce/README.md

 cd b2b-commerce-for-visualforce
 ```

-If you haven’t already created an SFDX connection to the org, use the following to do so.
-The -s param sets the org as default for the current project.
-Replace myorg with an alias you want to use.
+If you haven’t already created an SFDX connection to the org, use the following command.
+The `-s` parameter sets the org as default for the current project.
+Replace `myorg` with an alias that you want to use.

 ```
 sfdx force:auth:web:login -s -a myorg
 ```

-If you already have a connection to the QA org, or forgot the -s above, set it as the default for the current project.
-Replace myqa with the alias of your QA org.
+If you already have a connection to the QA org, or forgot the `-s` parameter, set the QA org as the default for the current project.
+Replace `myqa` with the alias of your QA org.

 ```
 sfdx force:config:set defaultusername=myorg
 ```

-## Deploy LWC Header Components
+## Deploy the B2B Commerce Header Component

-Deploy the components using the force:source:deploy command.
+Deploy the component using the `force:source:deploy` command.

 ```
 sfdx force:source:deploy -m LightningComponentBundle
 ```

-## Add the Header to your Community
+## Add the B2B Commerce Header Component to your Experience Builder Site

 You can login to your org using the following SFDX command.